jpaulm/parsefbp/README.md

 Other symbols:

-- "Proc-name" represents a process name, optionally followed by the component name (in round brackets)
+- "Proc-name" represents a process name, optionally followed by the component name (in round brackets), optionally followed by a question mark to indicate that tracing is desired.
+The component name can be specified on any occurrence of the process name.
 - "Conn" represent an arrow, with optional capacity (in round brackets), e.g. `(30)`
 - "IIP" represents a quoted string (using single quotes) - any internal quotes must be escaped
 - "Up-port" and "down-port" are from the point of view of the connection - they could also be called "output port" and "input port", respectively.